FreddieCrew/samp-fs/README.md

 # samp-fs
-Simple file system for SA-MP
+A simple file system plugin for SA-MP that provides several useful functions to handle files and directories on Pawn, in a more convenient and comprehensive way.

 ## Copy modes